KaranMali2001/Course-Selling-App/README.md

 - Authentication is required for creating courses and purchasing courses.
 - Include a JWT token in the `Authorization` header with the value `Bearer <your_token>`.

----

-Feel free to further customize this template according to your project's specific needs and requirements.